 Pregnant women are strongly advised to avoid fresh juices for the simple reason that non-pasteurised juices can lead to digestion-related illnesses.
-So when you are consuming fruit juice make sure that it is pasteurised.
+So when you are consuming fruit juice, make sure that it is pasteurised.

-If you are craving for a glass of juice, drink prune juice as it can help alleviate constipation.
+If you are craving a glass of juice, drink prune juice as it can help alleviate constipation.
 You can even try drinking Vitamin C juice which has folic acid and can enable your foetus to develop normally while preventing conditions such as spina bifida.
 But overall, it is a good idea for all expectant women to avoid fruit juices.

-Now that you which fruits are not safe for consumption during pregnancy, avoid them at all cost.
+Now that you know which fruits are not safe for consumption during pregnancy, avoid them at all costs.
 In the beginning, it will be difficult for you to give up some of your favourite veggies and fruits, but keep in mind that it will help you carry your pregnancy to term and ensure good health both for you and your baby.
 Have a healthy pregnancy!